Azure/azure-powershell/src/StackAdmin/Azs.Subscriptions.Admin/Help/Get-AzsDirectoryTenant.md

 Accept wildcard characters: False
 ```

-### -Skip
+### -Top
-Skip the first N items as specified by the parameter value.
+Return the top N items as specified by the parameter value.
+Applies after the -Skip parameter.

 ```yaml
 Type: Int32